oicr-gsi/robust-paper/README.md

 ones should be listed here.
 Users will rely on this for quick reference when working with your software.

-**Where to find more information**: Whether an email address, web site or man page, there should be an indication where the user can go to find more information about the software.
+**Where to find more information**: Whether an email address, web site or manual page, there should be an indication where the user can go to find more information about the software.

-**Printed to standard out** : This is debateable, but the author(s) prefer their usage printed to standard out so that it can be piped into `less` or `grep`ed through.
+**Printed to standard output** : So that it can be piped into `less`, searched with `grep`, or compared to the previous version's help with `diff`.

-**Exit with an appropriate exit code**: When usage is invoked through providing incorrect parameters, exit with a non-zero code.
-However, when help is explicitly requested, the software should not exit with an error.
-Occasionally, requesting help is used to verify that a dependency is available.
+**Exit with an appropriate exit code**: When usage is invoked by providing incorrect parameters, the program should exit with a non-zero code to indicate an error.
+However, when help is explicitly requested, the software should not exit with an error, because requesting help is sometimes used to verify that a dependency is available.

-* And tell users where to find more information.
-* **FIXME: example from real software (some package you think does this well)**

 ## 3. Do not require root or other special privileges.

-* Because:
-  * want to be able to try it out before installing system-wide on a cluster
-  * don't want to pollute the system's own space
-  * doing anything with root is risky...
-* So allow for local install (e.g., under user's home directory in ~/packagename)
-  * May mean modifying path...
-  * ...which must be done carefully, but isn't as risky as doing things as root
+Root (also known as "superuser" or "admin") is a special account on a computer that has (among other things) the power to modify or delete system files and user accounts.
+Conversely, files and directories owned by root usually *cannot* be modifed by normal users.

+Installing or running a program with root privileges is often convenient, since doing so automatically bypasses all those pesky safety checks that might otherwise get in the user's way.
+However, those checks are there for a reason: scientific software packages may not intentionally be malware, but one small bug or over-eager file-matching expression can certainly make them behave as if they were.
+Outside of very unusual circumstances, packages should therefore not require root privileges to set up or use.

+Another reason for this rule is that users may want to try out a new package before installing it system-wide on a cluster.
+Requiring root privileges will frustrate such efforts, and thereby reduce uptake of the package.
+Requiring that software be installed under its own user account (e.g., that `packagename` be made a user, and all of the package's software be installed in that "user's" space) is similarly limiting, and also makes side-by-side installation of multiple versions of the package more difficult.

+Developers should therefore allow packages to be installed in an arbitrary location, e.g., under a user's home directory in `~/packagename`, or in directories with standard names like `bin`, `lib`, and `man` under a chosen directory.
+If the first option is chosen, the user may need to modify her search path to include the package's executables and libraries, but this can (more or less) be automated, and is much less risky than setting things up as root.

 ## 4. Allow configuration of all major parameters from the command lines, including input files, thresholds, memory required, and other parameters.